Property Testing

 - Replay: When running tests, recorded failing seeds are replayed first (before generating more randomized inputs) to ensure that there are no regressions where previously-found bugs resurface.

 There is some overlap between property testing and fuzzing.
 Both are testing strategies that rely on randomly generating input cases.
-Usually, the difference is that property testing focusses on testing a single component, whereas fuzzing tries to test a whole program.
-Additionally, fuzzing usually employs instrumentation, where it monitors at runtime which branches are taken and attempts to try to archieve full coverage.
+Usually, the difference is that property testing focuses on testing a single component, whereas fuzzing tries to test a whole program.
+Additionally, fuzzing usually employs instrumentation, where it monitors at runtime which branches are taken and attempts to achieve full coverage.
 You can replicate some of that by measuring Test Coverage.

-Usually, property tests run fast and can be part of your regular unit tests, while fuzzing tests are run for hours and are not part of your regular testing routing.
+Usually, property tests run fast and can be part of your regular unit tests, while fuzzing tests are run for hours and are not part of your regular testing routine.

 General Principle